Albert0i/RU301/topology1.md

 ### [The Road So Far](https://youtu.be/FD5VUPwJ9-0)

 ### Prologue
 I'm not a mindful person.
 Treasure I kept, notes I pent are lost forthwith.
-I tried to learn much as possible, but the more I learn the more I forget.
+I tried to learn as much as possible, but the more I learn the more I forget.
 And yet, I keep on learning everyday...
 For the more I know the more I do not...

 ### I. Introduction